Shaunfurtado/MinSSG/README.md

 2. **Host Your Markdown File:**
     - Upload your markdown file to a pastebin or gist service that provides a raw URL.
 Here are some options:
         - **[GitHub Gist](https://gist.github.com/)**: Create a gist with your markdown content and copy the raw URL.
-        - **[Rentry.co](https://rentry.co/)**: Paste your markdown into Rentry.co and get the raw URL.
-        - Any other pastebin-like service that allows fetching a raw URL of your content.
+        - Any other pastebin-like service that allows fetching a raw URL of your markdown content.

 3. **Use MinSSG to Display Your Project:**
     - Visit the MinSSG viewer at: